 This article explains why so many students fail SBR and offers advice on how students should prepare for the exam.
-Written by an exam prize winner and SBR tutor who has a 98% student pass rate, this is a must read for any student about to start preparing for the SBR exam.
+Written by an exam prize winner and SBR tutor who has a 95% student pass rate, this is a must-read for any student about to start preparing for the SBR exam.

-A recurring weakness is that too many students do not have adequate Financial Reporting knowledge.
-Financial Reporting is a pre-requisite to SBR as both examine your financial reporting skills.
-The impact of a lack of Financial Reporting knowledge is twofold; firstly, students will lose easy marks when material covered at Financial Reporting comes up in the SBR exam e.g. PPE and secondly, they lack the foundation knowledge on which to build the advanced SBR content.
-In order to circumvent this, I have included my recommended list of Financial Reporting pre-work at the bottom of the article.
+A recurring weakness is that too many students do not have adequate Financial Reporting (FR) knowledge.
+FR is a pre-requisite to SBR as both exams test your financial accounting and reporting skills.
+The impact of a lack of FR knowledge is twofold.
+Firstly, students will lose easy marks when material covered at FR comes up in the SBR exam e.g. PPE, Revenue and Provisions.
+Secondly, they lack the foundation knowledge on which to build the advanced SBR content.
+In order to circumvent this, I provide all my SBR students with full access to my FR course.

 About the author

-Kieran Doe is an ACA and ACCA tutor and Director at ACA Masters.
-Kieran won multiple prizes for the ACA exams including the ICAEW BBH Professional Stage prize (Financial Accounting and Reporting, Tax, Financial Management, Audit, Business Strategy) and the ICAEW Case Study prize (highest score in the world).
+Kieran Doe is a Senior ACCA tutor.
+Kieran won multiple prizes for the ACA exams including Financial Accounting and Reporting, Tax, Financial Management, Audit, Business Strategy and Case Study.
 Kieran has been tutoring his specialist ACA and ACCA subjects for several years and his student pass rate is considerably higher than other tutors.
 Kieran’s tuition is based around the learning techniques and exam strategies which enabled him to win prizes for all the exams he teaches.